Chen Jiafeng: Career

 Born in Shanghai, Chen started learning violin at the age of three, while his teacher Zhang Shixiang wrote a violin textbook based on the experience of tutoring him.
 His violin teachers were Peter Shixiang Zhang, Jiyang Zhao and Lei Fang.
 He attended the primary and middle schools affiliated to the Shanghai Conservatory of Music and then Chetham’s School of Music in Manchester, United Kingdom.
 He holds a Bachelor of Music Degree (with honours) from the Royal College of Music in London, and a Master of Music Degree from Juilliard School in New York City.

-Chen teaches at the Chetham’s School of Music, Royal College of Music and the Birmingham Conservatoire.
+Chen teaches at the Chetham’s School of Music, Royal College of Music and the Royal Birmingham Conservatoire.
 He is the music director of the Jiafeng Chen Music Studio which holds music summer courses in the world’s leading cities since 2015.

 Chen is a top prize winner of several major violin competitions.
 He won 1st prize at the International Competition for Young Violinists K. Lipinski and H. Wieniawski in Lublin with further prizes from the European Union Music Competition and the Frederic Chopin Academy of Music, 2nd Prizes at The International Jean Sibelius Violin Competition in Helsinki, the Yehudi Menuhin International Competition for Young Violinists in Cardiff and the Windsor International String Competition in Windsor.
 Chen is also a Laureate of the Queen Elisabeth Music Competition.
 Further more, he was awarded the Paganini Prize at the Indianapolis International Violin Competition.

 The centuries-old Worshipful Company of Musicians in UK awarded him a special Medal for his outstanding achievements and contributions during his studies at the Royal College of Music graduation ceremony.
-After his studies, he was appointed a violin professor at the Royal College of Music, and he also teaches at the Royal Birmingham Conservatoire and the Chetham's School of Music.
+After his studies, he was appointed a violin professor at the Royal College of Music, and he also teaches at the Royal Birmingham Conservatoire.